 The best time to stay in a vacation rental in New Mexico

 New Mexico's weather is as varied as its landscape, with the largest temperature range of any state in the country.
 This is mainly due to elevation change between the north's high mountain ranges and the south's low-lying basins and desert plains.
 Spring is a great time of year to experience the national parks without the usual crowds when the weather is mild, and cabins in New Mexico are more abundant.
 New Mexico sees low rainfall and mild humidity throughout the year, and summers can get extremely warm.
 With skiers and snowboarders descending upon the mountains in the north during the winter months, New Mexico cabin vacation rentals tend to be more expensive this time of year.
 Visit between September and December, and you'll be treated to pleasant weather and the annual Albuquerque Balloon Festival.

-What are the top things to do in New Mexico?
+Top things to do in New Mexico

 Petroglyph National Monument